MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/support-phones-tablets.md

-Model-driven apps running on a web browser on an iOS or Android tablet provides a similar experience to using it with a web browser on your desktop or laptop computer.
+Customer engagement apps running on a web browser on an iOS or Android tablet provides a similar experience to using it with a web browser on your desktop or laptop computer.
 However, some features are not available on the mobile app or mobile web browser, including:

 - Pinch and zoom